BEST STARTS FOR KIDS

 But is it likely over the long-term a child will have others be as accommodating as a parent.
 Entitlement doesn't always bode well for mental health, supportive relationships & fulfilling careers.

 So how do you develop happy children with good self-esteem and worth without making them entitled?

 2. Talk about Privilege, About How Privileged We All Are and Develop a Dialogue about Gratitude.

-Explain the difference between rights and privileges so your young child learns to appreciate how many, many privileges they have in their life.
+Explain the difference between rights and privileges so your young child sees how many privileges they have to be grateful for.

 Help in charity drives.
 Show your children examples of people who are worse off.
-And show them practical ways to help.
+And show them practical ways to help others...
+And help others.

-That way, as they become teenagers, instead of feeling entitled for everything they have in life, they feel grateful.
+That way, as children become teenagers, instead of feeling entitled for everything they have in life, they feel grateful.

-Let your children experience not getting their own way.
+Let your children experience not getting all their own way.

-How do children build resilience if they never get to exercise it?
-If every light in their life is green (so to speak) children begin to expect it.
+How do children build resilience if they've never gotten to exercise it?
+If every light in a child's life is green, they begin to expect it.
 Later when they're rejected by a boyfriend, or girlfriend, they don't have the skills to cope.
-Children need to be able to dust themselves off, accept disappointments and move on.
+Children need to be able to dust themselves off, accept disappointments & move on.